ybob247-del/nexus-biomedical-website/PRIVACY_POLICY.md

 ---

-## Compliance Certifications
+## Medical Disclaimer

-- **GDPR Compliant:** European data protection standards
-- **SOC 2 Type II:** (In progress - expected Year 2)
-- **Privacy-First Design:** Pseudonymous data storage
+**Our services are for informational and educational purposes only.** They are NOT intended to diagnose, treat, cure, or prevent any disease.
+Always consult qualified healthcare professionals for medical advice.

 ---

-**Note to User:** This template should be reviewed by a qualified attorney before publication.
-Specific details (business address, DPO contact) need to be added.
-Cost for legal review: $500-$1,000 on Upwork.
+**Note to User:** This privacy policy should be reviewed by a qualified attorney before publication to ensure compliance with applicable laws in your jurisdiction.
+Estimated cost for legal review: $500-$1,000.